bnwolford/HealthAIinR/README.md

 * Data frames, lists, and matrices
 * Data manipulation with dplyr and tidyr

+## Activity 1: Paired programming exercise to read and clean sensitive data

 ## Module 3: Data visualization with ggplot
 * Basic plotting with ggplot2
 * Customizing plots